begin-theadventure/dxvk-caches/README.md

 [_issues_](https://github.com/begin-theadventure/dxvk-caches/issues/): search to see if the issue already exists, if not create a new one (per game), paste the download link or compress with zip and attach;

-[_pull requests_](https://github.com/begin-theadventure/dxvk-caches/pulls): paste the download link or compress with zip and attach, change Readme.md (nick, entries and sha512sum) or add it to a proper directory (game or franchise->game) and add empty name.dxvk-cache.md (I'll change it with my download link) if it doesn't exist (new game);
+[_pull requests_](https://github.com/begin-theadventure/dxvk-caches/pulls): compress with zip and attach, change Readme.md (nick, entries and sha512sum of .dxvk-cache) or (if it's a new cache) add it to the appropriate directory (game or franchise->game) and add an empty name.dxvk-cache.md (I'll change it with my download link) if it doesn't exist (new game);

 [_Discord_](https://discord.gg/RsYQ4UPwth): compress and send in #your-dxvk-caches channel.